 - Think about starting Pilates.
 Taking part in a few months of Pilates can have a massive impact on your strength, stability and movement control.
 Read more about the benefit of Pilates for winter sports here.

 - Do some specific strength and conditioning work to make sure you’re fit for the slopes.
 If you want a customised, specific programme, think about our small group rehab sessions with our Sports Therapy team.
-We have specific skiing and snowboarding sessions, led by Snowsport Physio Chris.
+We have specific skiing and snowboarding sessions led by skiing expert Chris.